aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ### What Is a Pipeline?

 A **pipeline** is a sequence of operations — such as filtering, modifying, or aggregating — that are applied to a source stream to produce a result.
 The result can be anything: a primitive, an object, a collection, or even another stream.
 The operations are supplied as parameters, expressed as lambda expressions.
-Some of the common stream operations are `map`, `filter`, `sum`, `average`, `sort`, and `forEach`.
+Some common stream operations are `map`, `filter`, `sum`, `average`, `sort`, and `forEach`.

 ### Types of Stream Operations

 Stream operations are used to modify streams to create an end result.
-Stream operations come in two major flavors:
+They come in two major flavors:
 - **Intermediate operations** take a stream as input, filtering and modifying the input elements to produce a new stream as output.
-Some of the commonly used intermediate operations are `map`, `filter`, `sort`, and `flatMap`.
+Some commonly used intermediate operations are `map`, `filter`, `sort`, and `flatMap`.
 - **Terminal operations** consume a stream to produce a final result.
 Once a terminal operation is reached, the stream is fully consumed, and no further operations can be applied to the stream.
 Some common terminal operations are `collect`, `reduce`, and `forEach`.

 ### Getting a Stream From a Collection